 We may earn affiliate commissions for the recommended products.
 Learn more.

-How to watch blackout NHL games on ESPN+ and NHL.TV?
+How to watch blackout NHL games on ESPN+ and NHL.TV

 These blackout rules exist because Regional Sports Networks (RSNs) hold exclusive local broadcasting rights.
-When an RSN airs a game in your market, national platforms like ESPN+ and NHL.TV must block it to honor those agreements.
+When an RSN airs a game in your market, national platforms like ESPN+ must block it to honor those agreements.
 That means even if you’ve paid for a full NHL streaming package, some matchups will remain off‑limits within a team’s home territory.

-Best 5 NHL VPNs to bypass blackouts
+Best VPNs for ESPN+ to bypass NHL blackouts

 Best VPNs to watch NHL anywhere – detailed list

-At Cybernews we have tested and reviewed 41 different VPN services.
-For this article I selected 5 best options for bypassing NHL blackouts.
+At Cybernews, we have reviewed 41 different VPN services.
+For this article, I selected the 5 best options for bypassing NHL blackouts.
 While my top choice for streaming NHL games is NordVPN, other services like Surfshark, IPVanish, ExpressVPN, and CyberGhost are also viable options.
-I choose these VPNs based on criteria such as the number of servers across the US, modern tunneling protocols for fast connections, robust security features, and excellent compatibility with various devices, including PCs, smartphones, routers, and streaming devices.
-My final list of the top 5 VPNs for the NHL stood out in terms of features and performance during our in-house testing, making them ideal choices for watching blacked-out NHL games.T
+I chose these VPNs based on criteria such as the number of servers across the US, modern tunneling protocols for fast connections, robust security features, and excellent compatibility with various devices, including PCs, smartphones, routers, and streaming devices.

 NordVPN banner

-Servers/countries:7600 servers in 118 countries
+Servers/countries:9,500 servers in 149 countries

-Works with:ESPN+, NHL.TV, Hulu, Sling TV, Fubo, and more
+Works with:ESPN+, DAZN, Hulu, Sling TV, Fubo, and more

-Price:From $3.39/month
+Price:From $3.49/month

-ESPN Plus with NordVPN
+ESPN+ with NordVPN

 Streaming

-During my testing, NordVPN had no trouble bypassing regional blackouts on ESPN+ or accessing NHL.TV in countries where the service is available.
+During my testing, NordVPN had no trouble bypassing regional blackouts on ESPN+ in countries where the service is available.
 I also tested it with other popular platforms like Netflix, YouTube TV, and MLB.TV, and it worked without a problem.
 One thing I really liked is how it has apps for smart TVs and streaming devices, so I didn’t have to jump through hoops to get my streams working on my big screen.
 Compared to other VPNs, like ExpressVPN, which also excel at streaming, NordVPN consistently gets the job done.

 Server network